csecht/CountBOINCtasks/README.md

 Default settings assume a default location of the BOINC folder from the BOINC installer.
 If you have put the BOINC folder in a different location, then there will be a command line option to enter that custom path to run boinc-client's boimccmd (or boinccmd.exe) executable.
-This custom path
+A custom command
-    option is not yet available for Mac OS (as of ver.
-0.4.2).
+    path can also be added to the countCFG.txt configuration file to avoid entering the path on the command line.
+These custom path options have not yet been tested for Mac OS (as of ver.
+0.4.5).
 ```
 ~/countBOINCtasks-master$ ./count-tasks.py --help
 usage: count-tasks [-h] [--about] [--log] [--interval M] [--summary TIMEunit] [--count_lim N]